-Gardevoir ex is a consistent meta choice for top players and has yielded respectable results in Stellar Crown Pokémon tournaments.
+Gardevoir ex is still a respectable deck post-rotation, performing well in Regional Tournaments in Journey Together.
 Its draw engine helps you find the pieces you need to set up your game plan.
-With Gardevoir ex’s ability to pull any number of Psychic Energy from the discard pile and attach them to your Pokémon, you can gain value and access your powerful attacks.
+With Gardevoir ex‘s ability to pull any number of Psychic Energy from the discard pile and attach them to your Pokémon, you can gain value and access your powerful attacks.

 Decklist